 “We could be destroying the deep ocean habitat, and its inhabitants, before we even know what’s there,” says Amon.
 “I think it’s imperative to document it all while we still can.”

-“You think about it, the organisms that live at hydrothermal vents could be some of the earliest [forms of] life on the planet—around way before life on land,” says Schubotz, who is wearing a t-shirt from a past expedition with the Japan Agency for Marine-Earth Science and Technology.
+“You think about it, the organisms that live at hydrothermal vents could be some of the earliest [forms of] life on the planet, around way before life on land,” says Schubotz, who is wearing a t-shirt from a past expedition with the Japan Agency for Marine, Earth, and Technology.
 “These are ancient systems.”

 To see these microbes in action, Schubotz hopes to collect samples of deep-water mantle rock and feed it different chemical “foods” such as hydrogen, carbon dioxide, and methane to try to spark to life dormant organisms that those samples might contain.

-In a sense, she’s hoping to create a few test-tube Jurassic Parks, but instead of a human-eating T. rex, she’ll be reanimating ancient microbes.
+In a sense, she’s hoping to create a few test-tube Jurassic Parks, but instead of a man-eating T. rex, she’ll be reanimating ancient microbes.

 “Nobody has ever seen any of this before,” says Klein.
 “It’s all very exciting.”
 He is looking for anachronisms on the otherwise rather featureless underwater cliff.
 If active hydrothermal vents are here, they’ll likely be marked by telltale spires of carbonate.